krenalis/krenalis/doc/src/javascript-sdk/data-storages.md

 | `userId`      | User ID.                            |
 | `userTraits`  | User traits.                        |

 Using the Write Key in the cookie names lets you use two different Write Keys at the same time on one page.
 For instance, if the Write Key is `z43tavAOsBB8RY50nAtItXMMIipGKEOC`, the cookie names would be `chichi.z43tavA.anonymousId`, `chichi.z43tavA.groupId`, and so on.
-Cookie values are Base64 encoded.

 When the SDK persists user data in cookies, you can use the [`store.cookie`](options.md#storagecookie-option) option to control some specific settings.